Donate

 Mindful Therapy

-Our CSA Trauma-Informed CARE Approach
+Our CSA Trauma-Informed Approach

 Wings has been creating space for adult survivors to heal from childhood sexual abuse trauma for four decades.
 The world of trauma recovery is becoming much more well-known globally, today.

-Wings grounds our work within the tenants of Trauma-Informed Care, as established by the Substance Abuse and Mental Health Administration (SAMSHA).
+Wings grounds our work within the tenants of Trauma-Informed Approach, as established by the Substance Abuse and Mental Health Administration (SAMSHA).
 This work recognizes that effective treatment for the symptoms trauma survivors are experiencing today includes treatment for past trauma.
 It affirms that ‘trauma’ is a natural reaction to overwhelming experiences and with proper supports, individuals can heal.

 Healing from CSA Trauma, specifically.

-Learn more about CSA Trauma-Informed CARE.
+Learn more about CSA Trauma-Informed Practice.

-Why we center CSA Trauma in our ASCSA CARE Collaborative
+Why we center CSA Trauma in our ASCSA C.A.R.E.
+Collaborative

 We can’t heal from anything if we don’t know what we are healing from.
 CSA trauma has been an unspeakable, invisible and denied health issue for far too long.
-Wings centers the knowledge that adult survivors have gained throughout the healing journey, along with clinical and trauma informed practice to shape what we call our “CSA-Trauma Informed CARE” (or ASCSA CARE) approach.
+Wings centers the knowledge that adult survivors have gained throughout the healing journey, along with clinical and trauma informed practice to shape what we call our “CSA-Trauma Informed CARE” (or ASCSA C.A.R.E.) approach.
 It helps all of us understand this issue and how to support the healing journey – as individuals, loved ones, professionals and allies.
 When we have these critical pieces working together, we can build individual and collective resilience, connection, and growth.

-Our ASCSA CARE (Community Action Response & Engagement) Collaborative is a pioneering new multi-disciplinary team (MDT) protocol that prepares communities to fully embrace ASCSA CARE to create the systems necessary to provide adult survivors with the services, supports and space they need to transcend this trauma.
+Our ASCSA C.A.R.E.
+(Community Action Response & Engagement) Collaborative is a pioneering new multi-disciplinary team (MDT) protocol that prepares communities to fully embrace ASCSA C.A.R.E. to create the systems necessary to provide adult survivors with the services, supports and space they need to transcend this trauma.

-Learn more about our ASCSA CARE Collaborative pilot.
+Learn more about our ASCSA C.A.R.E.
+Collaborative pilot.

 Healthier lives, relationships and communities